Shortly before WLBR went on the air in 1946, we were asked to outline our purposes and aims. Our reply was published as follows:

 We want to play a telling part in all local, civic and public affairs; we want to be a vital part of the community; we want to be a real public service institution.
 We propose to broadcast news, music, sports, educational programs, civic functions, religious programs and programs relating to home-making and the family unit.

-These values still exist at Lebanon Broadcasting today!
+These values still exist at at our company today!